STATESMAN LITTER FOR 2023

-Statesman puppy tails are banded at 2-3 days of age using elastic.
+Statesman puppy tails are banded at 2-3 days of age using elastic string.
 This is not the same as surgical docking.
 Susan leaves approximately one half of the tail on the puppy.

 If certain markings are of prime concern to you then it is best that you seek another breeder.
 Susan's main concern over her 40+ years as a breeder is to breed healthy Welsh springer spaniels that make excellent family companions.

 Susan requires that the puppy be raised as part of the family and in the home.
-In order to insure that both puppy and new owner get off to a good start, an educational puppy book will be sent to the new owner for reading by the entire family prior to getting a puppy.
-It is important that the puppy and owner participate in a series of puppy classes.
+In order to insure that both puppy and new owner get off to a good start, an educational puppy book or video will be sent to the new owner for reading/viewing by the entire family prior to getting a puppy.
+It is important that the puppy and owner participate in a complete series of puppy classes.

 If you think you may be interested in acquiring a Statesman puppy, contact Susan at email@example.com and request a questionnaire.

 The books and videos listed below provide a variety of sound, motivational training methods which allow you to choose the method with which you are most comfortable and confident.
 Those people who get a puppy from us receive their own copies of “How To Raise a Puppy You Can Live With” by Rutherford and Neil ISBN 978-1-61781-244-6 once the pups are born.
 As a retired teacher, Susan is a firm believer in the importance for all members of a family to be knowledgeable before a new puppy enters a household.